 - Increased circulation

 Unlike medical oxygen, ozone gas cannot be inhaled, as it is toxic to the respiratory tract.
 Autohemotherapy is the name used to describe how ozone is administered intravenously.
 A small amount of the patient’s blood is drawn and once removed ozone is added to the blood.
 As soon as the ozone is added to the blood it reacts with the cells in the blood.
-The blood is then re-administered to the patient either by intramuscular injection or IV drip.
+The blood is then re-administered to the patient by IV drip.
 The re-administered blood circulates through the body and stimulates the body’s immune response.
 Even though it is a small amount of blood a cascade response begins which stimulates the immune response in the entire body.
 Healthy cells in the body are not affected by ozone, but unhealthy cells such as cancer or bacteria are killed by the oxidative effect of the ozone.